 Get started with the Splunk Distribution of the OpenTelemetry Collector 🔗

-The OpenTelemetry Collector has a core version and a contributions version.
+The OpenTelemetry Collector is an open-source project that has a core version and a contributions (Contrib) version.
 The core version provides receivers, processors, and exporters for general use.
-The contributions version provides receivers, processors, and exporters for specific vendors and use cases.
+The Contrib version provides receivers, processors, and exporters for specific vendors and use cases.

 Splunk officially supports the Splunk Distribution of OpenTelemetry Collector.
 Splunk only provides best-effort support for the upstream OpenTelemetry Collector.
 See Send telemetry using the OpenTelemetry Collector Contrib project for more information.

-The customizations in the Splunk distribution include these features:
+Also, the customizations in the Splunk distribution include these additional features:

 Better defaults for Splunk products